truefoundry/truefoundry-docs/deployment/train_and_deploy_model.md

 ### Deploying the training job

 In this section, we will deploy the model training code we defined in the above section.
 You can either deploy using the python APIs or you can deploy using a YAML file and the `servicefoundry deploy` command.
+After deployment, the job will run immediately.

 #### Defining and deploying using our python API